Ivan Molton, PhD

 Leah is a social worker in the RADAR lab.
 She received her MSW (Clinical Social Work) at Tulane School of Social Work.
 Prior to working in the RADAR lab, she lived in New Orleans and was a counselor for individuals experiencing addiction.

 In her spare time, Leah enjoys traveling and hiking with her two dogs, playing sports, and kayaking.

 Ashton Wills, LICSWA, Social Worker

-Ashton is a social worker in the RADAR Lab.
+Ashton was a social worker in the RADAR Lab, focusing on the Community Health Study & CALMS Study.
 Ashton received her MSW (Clinical Social Work) at Seattle University and holds a Chemical Dependency Professional Trainee (CDPt) license with the state of Washington.
-Before working with the Community Health Study, Ashton worked as a case manager with adults experiencing mental health and substance abuse disorders.
+Before joining the RADAR Lab, Ashton worked as a case manager with adults experiencing mental health and substance abuse disorders.